DarshanVignesh/URL-phishing-Detection-/README.md

 ## Dataset

-The dataset used for training and evaluation is stored in a CSV file named `phishing_urls.csv`.
-It contains a list of URLs along with their corresponding labels indicating their legitimacy.
+The dataset used for training and evaluation contains 11055 entries and 32 columns.
+Each column represents a feature that characterizes a URL, and the 'Result' column indicates the label, with the following meanings:

-### Features
-- URL: The web address of the website
-- Label: Label indicating the legitimacy of the URL
 - 1: Legitimate
 - 0: Suspicious
 - -1: Phishing

+Here are some of the features included in the dataset:
+- having_IPhaving_IP_Address
+- URLURL_Length
+- Shortining_Service
+- having_At_Symbol
+- double_slash_redirecting
+- Prefix_Suffix
+- having_Sub_Domain
+- SSLfinal_State
+- Domain_registeration_length
+- Favicon
+- port
+- HTTPS_token
+- Request_URL
+- URL_of_Anchor
+- Links_in_tags
+- SFH
+- Submitting_to_email
+- Abnormal_URL
+- Redirect
+- Statistical_report

 ## Prerequisites